-FHA condo approval dramatically increases the pool of potential buyers
+FHA Condo Approval dramatically increases the pool of potential buyers

-Increased Home Value
+Increased Home Values

 FHA Loans are Assumable